0xRamsi/opensourcegardens.info/content/community/index.md

 ### Information material

 We meanwhile have produced some information material and material for practical use, from posters to seed bags.
-You can [find an overview of our material on our media page](/media).
+You can [find an overview of our material on our media page][media].

 {{< showImage src="2022-bundb-poster-800px.jpg" width="100%" >}}